moos/davinci-slide-builder/README.md

   --transitionDuration, -t N   - duration of transition between each slide (default: 1 sec)
                                  0 for no transition.
   --randomize, -R [type]       - randomize duration of each slide (default: false)
-                                 [type] is the random distribution: linear, normal (default: linear)
-  --range, -r min,max          - range of random durations (default: 3,6 secs)
+                                 [type] is the random distribution: uniform, normal (default: uniform) --range, -r min,max          - range of random durations (default: 3,6 secs)
   --name S                     - name of project